cjgoldsmith/quiz/README.md

 Sample Code Quiz Application
 Time taken :  ~ 4-5 hours

+NOTE: This is the point at which I would normally try to demo a prototype to the customer if available ( given the instructions provided )
+Additional efforts would be made to provide a base template class to generate HTML that can pass a validator.
+Write Unit tests.
+Apply basic css via boostrap or similar.

 # Assumptions

 - Instructions and Quizes should be should be grouped together in a logical relationship ( Lesson ).